sagar-sant/ENGINEERING-INTELLIGENCE-A-MULTIMODAL-AI/README.md

-# Engineering Intelligence
+# Engineering Intelligence - A Multimodal AI

-### A Multimodal AI Framework for Engineering, Technical, Scientific, Mathematical Analysis and Intelligent Assistance
+### A Unified AI Framework for Engineering, Technical, Scientific, Mathematical Analysis and Intelligent Assistance

 > A unified AI framework for engineering, technical, scientific, and mathematical analysis and intelligent assistance.